Developer Preview

 Events

 Events are immutable records of discrete occurrences within operations.
 Every state-mutating operation produces at least one event (e.g., object.created, transfer.completed, deposit.completed).
 State deltas attach exclusively to events.
-Events can be streamed in real time via SSE.
+Events can be streamed in real time via WebSocket.

 State Deltas